Governor main panel

 Gain: Set as high as needed to get a constant headspeed.
 Too much gain will cause throttle pumping, too little unstable RPM.

 Requested: RPM requested by the preset channel or internally fixed values.

 Current: Current RPM (always use bluetooth module for analysis on running helis)

-Gov active: Lights when the governor is active, valid preset request above 0% channel value and throttle value above -70% needed.
+Gov active: Lights up when the governor is active, valid preset request above 0 % channel value and throttle value above -70 % needed.

-Low Limit: Lights when the throttle servo output is at the minimum governor value (expert).
+Low Limit: Lights up when the throttle servo output is at the minimum governor value (expert).

-Failsafe active: Lights when no RC signal is detected.
+Failsafe active: Lights up when no RC signal is detected.
 Switch to FS mode.

-Bailout armed: Lights when bailout is active and preset more than 90% for bailout
+Bailout armed: Lights up when bailout is active and preset more than 90 % for bailout.

 Curve settings: Only available at e-Governor and nitro using standard hookup or in expert mode.
 Active with a given preset channel value above 0%.